Calling Off the Wedding: Answers to Your Most Pressing Questions

 - Sample sales: If the bridal shop is having a sample sale anytime soon, ask the manager to put your dress on sale.
 Agree to a minimum price and make it unbeatable, so you can cut your losses and put closure to the situation.

 - Consignment shops: They may enable you to recover some of your investment.
-Check their policies, and make sure you are in constant contact with the shop you've chosen—this will help keep your dress top-of-mind with the consultants.
+Check their policies, and make sure you're in constant contact with the shop you've chosen—this will help keep your dress top-of-mind with the consultants.

 - Charity donation: You can obtain a well-deserved tax deduction while doing something great for a person in need.